How to Invest in Germany: 8 Investing Fails

 - Investing Tip #5 Cut Losses & Let Gains Run: Would a successful investor sell his winning investments and keep his losing investments?

-- Investing Tip #6 Employer & State Support: Secure free money that is actually yours – great way to increase your return even more
+- Investing Tip #6 Employer & State Support: Secure free money that is actually yours – a great way to increase your return even more

 - Investing Tip #7 Start Early: The earlier you start investing, the better – because you have more time to recover from potential losses